 Prerequisites and Language Requirements

 This class will visit remarkable art, cultural, and archaeological sites in Rome, revealing key aspects of the city's cultural legacy and providing a rich sense of international and historical perspective.
-These visits will include ancient sites like the Coliseum and venues of art historical significance like the Sistine Chapel in Vatican City, as well as provide engaging perspectives on historical and contemporary art, public and private spaces, and various cultural characteristics of the city of Rome.
-The itinerary will include remarkable monuments, churches, and museums, as well as architecture, ruins, and vistas, and possible sites related to other arts and/or disciplines.
-Instruction about the culture of Rome will serve as a means by which to reveal and understand various aspects of Roman history and culture in this engaging host city.
-Past topics have included identity, immigration, media, society, and food.
-These immersive experiences will feed the content of students' work in the Interdisciplinary Studio Art class and Italian language class.
+These visits will include ancient sites like the Roman Forum and Colosseum and venues of art historical significance like the Sistine Chapel in Vatican City, as well as provide engaging perspectives on historical and contemporary art, public and private spaces, and various cultural, social, and historic characteristics of the city of Rome.
+The itinerary will include remarkable monuments, churches, and museums, as well as architecture, ruins, and vistas.
+These immersive experiences will feed the content of students' work in the Studio Art class and Italian Language and Culture.
 Rome itself provides a unique classroom in this course.

 Learning goals include:

-BIS 480: Interdisciplinary Studio Art in Rome (5 Credits)
+BIS 440: Advanced Visual and Media Workshop: Studio Art in Rome (5 credits) VLPA

-Students in this course will document the ideas and images discovered through their visits to artistic, archaeological, historical, and cultural sites visited in the course exploring Rome.
-They will utilize a selection of their most exciting experiences and influences, as well as individualized research and content from their own disciplines and interests, as possible source material for studio art projects.
-Students will develop visual, conceptual, and materials skills and ideas through improvisational artworks, followed by written artist statements and an interdisciplinary studio art project series of artworks.
-Participants will learn about art media and content and may select one or more of the following: drawing, acrylic paint, watercolor, digital imaging/photography, altered found materials, mixed media (e.g., collage, hybrid works), and/or possible small scale assemblage/sculpture.
-There will be appropriate entry levels for both inexperienced and experienced students; no previous art experience is necessary.
+Students in this course will document the ideas and images discovered through their visits to artistic, archaeological, historical, and cultural sites visited in the course, exploring Rome and environs, and utilizing a selection of the most exciting experiences and influences, as well as individualized research and content from their own disciplines, interests, and independent study, as possible source material for studio art projects.
+Students will develop visual, conceptual, and materials skills and ideas and will create improvisational artworks, followed by a studio art project series and written artist statement.
+Participants will learn about varied art media and content and may select one or more of the following: drawing, acrylic paint, watercolor, digital photography, altered found materials, mixed media (e.g., collage, hybrid works), and/or possible small scale assemblage/sculpture.
+There will be appropriate entry levels for both inexperienced and experienced students; no previous art experience is necessary

 Learning goals include:

-Gain an understanding of individualized art practice developed from and inspired by students' interdisciplinary interests, research, and experiences in Rome.
-Incorporate this new knowledge into studio art projects.
-Gain skill(s) in the use of one or more art materials.
-Be able to improvise conceptually, materially, and visually, as well as develop selected ideas through studio art projects.
-Write an artist statement about the conceptual content and process developed in studio art projects.
-Assessment will be done for student studio projects and artist statements.
-VLPA
+Engage in an individualized art practice developed from and inspired by interdisciplinary interests, research, and/or experiences in Rome.
+Incorporate this new knowledge into a studio art practice.
+Skillfully utilize one or more art mediums or materials.
+Conduct conceptual, material, and visual research, develop selected ideas through studio art practice, and engage in critical and interpretive discussions about art.
+Write an artist statement about the conceptual and process content in studio art projects.

-BIS 293: Special Topics: Italian Conversation and Communication (2 Credits)
+BIS 293: Special Topics: Italian Conversation and Communication (2 credits) NA

 Students will learn Italian language with the goal of developing very basic speaking and conversation competence as well as listening and comprehension skills.
 The course focuses on language needs in daily life using scenarios of listening, understanding, and speaking, using language as an instrument for communications, understanding, and expressing oneself.
-Basic Italian language proficiency will allow students to better maneuver through Italy.
+Basic Italian language proficiency will allow students to better maneuver through Italy in service-oriented and other situations.
 Language learning will take place inside the classroom and will enhance communication outside the classroom in Rome.
-Language study will be complemented by related culture lectures delivered by the program Co-Director in Rome.
-Andiamo!
-(Let’s go!)
+Language study will be complemented by related culture lectures in the BIS 474 course delivered by the program Co-Director.

 Learning goals include:

-Gain basic Italian language listening and comprehension skills.
-Learn basic Italian speaking and conversational skills.
-Gain communication skills that enhance students' ability to negotiate life in Rome, like ordering food, asking for directions, etc. Learn about various aspects of Rome through the language and culture.
-Assessment via dialogue and testing.
+Achieve basic Italian language listening and comprehension skills.
+Utilize basic Italian speaking and conversational skills.
+Employ communication skills that enhance students' ability to negotiate life in Rome, like ordering food, asking for directions, reading a basic form/a sign, getting by in the city, understanding simple messages, being able to recite phone number/address/other useful information.
+Comprehend various aspects of Rome/Italian life through the language.

-UW Bothell, Interdisciplinary Arts & Sciences, Program Director
+Part Time Lecturer, IAS, UW Bothell, UW Bothell, Interdisciplinary Arts & Sciences

 Estimated Program Fee: $5,650